 Please consider making a donation to this super organisation here.

-Many cafes (not all) in the Conscious Cup Campaign, are restricting customer’s reusable cups as a temporary measure to minimise contact during an unprecedented emergency situation.
-It is not permanent and we encourage you to return to normal reuse practice once this is all over.
+Before cafes closed, some in the Conscious Cup Campaign, were restricting customer’s reusable cups as a temporary measure to minimise contact during an unprecedented emergency situation.
+It is not permanent and we encourage you to return to normal reuse practice once this is all over and/or stay and sip.

 Find out more here